 We follow the Berkshire Hills Regional School District (BHRSD) school calendar for most holidays.
 Please refer to the seasonal Pulse schedule for these dates.

 Unexpected Cancellations: Classes will only be canceled due to inclement weather, or if an instructor is unable to attend and a substitute cannot be arranged.
-In the case of an instructor’s absence, we will always make an effort to contact you and make-up classes will be scheduled.
-However, for weather related cancellations call Berkshire Pulse at 413-274-6624 or check the Berkshire Pulse website for verification.
+In the case of an instructor’s absence, we will always make an effort to contact you by phone and/or email and make-up classes will be scheduled.
+However, for weather related cancellations, call Berkshire Pulse at 413-274-6624 or check the Berkshire Pulse website for verification.
 Berkshire Pulse youth PAP classes will always be cancelled when BHRSD has announced a full day cancellation or an early dismissal due to weather.
 We offer one make-up class for weather related cancellations.

 Class is not open to observation by parents, guardians, siblings, friends, etc. It is our firm policy that class time be the student’s time (learning as opposed to performing).
 If, however, you or another family member have a justifiable need to observe a particular class, please let us know in advance and a class observation time can be arranged, pending the instructor’s approval.